 According to figures from the Bureau of Economic Analysis, personal consumption expenditures at the end of the third quarter of 2005 were running at an annual rate of $8.84 trillion.
 The table below breaks out four large areas of expenditure.

 |Personal Consumption Expenditures||2004 Expenditures (Trillions)||Percent of Total Personal Consumption Expenditure|

 Published reports covering 2005 so far indicate that housing prices increased by 12% – 13% last year, health care by something like 7.6%, energy costs by 17%, and food by 7.7%.
 If I add these figures together and take an average, this 51.8% of our spending experienced inflation at a rate of 9.4% last year.
-This is not to say that inflation is currently running at 9% or anything close to that, but it does indicate that the real inflation rate may be somewhat higher than the 2% as indicated by the CPI core rate.
+This is not to say that inflation is currently running at 9% or anything close to that, but it does indicate that the real inflation is a rate may be somewhat higher than the 2% as characterized by the CPI core rate.

 Would the government publish statistics that it knew to be wrong?
 Maybe not, but my guess is there is at work here a serious case of what Charley Munger defines as Incentive caused bias.
 The best interest of pretty much everyone inside the Beltway is served by low inflation.
 It keeps the cost of indexed programs, such as social security, low.
 And, as long as interest rates stay low it keeps the cost of servicing debt cheap.
 With $8.1 trillion in national debt, interest on that debt increases by $81 billion for each one percentage point increase in interest rates.